shareandcharge/sc-app/README.md

 Currently, the manual process we are phasing out is as follows:

-If you have permission or other errors always use sudo!

 1. Build the unsigned APK by running `$ ionic build android --prod --release`
 2. Change directories to the APK output path `$ cd <TO_APK_OUTPUT_PATH> ` or `platforms/android/build/outputs/apk`
 3. Run zipalign to define the versionnumber `./zipalign -v 4 <FULL_APK_PATH>/android-release-unsigned.apk ShareAndCharge-1.0.713.apk`